What is a Strategic Management Model?

 Ans: The 4 basic models of strategic management are:

-- Classical Model – Focuses on a structured, analytical approach to strategy.
+- Classical Model: Focuses on a structured and analytical approach to strategy.

-- Adaptive Model – Emphasizes flexibility and quick adjustments in fast-changing environments.
+- Adaptive Model: Focuses on flexibility and making quick adjustments for fast-changing environments.

-- Visionary Model – Centers around disruptive innovation and long-term breakthroughs.
+- Visionary Model: Focuses on disruptive innovation and future breakthroughs.

-- Shaping Model – Involves collaboration and leveraging ecosystems to shape the future.
+- Shaping Model: Involves collaborating and offering leverage from the ecosystem to shape the future.

 Q2.
 What are the 5 stages of the strategy model?